-THIS INFORMATION WAS LAST UPDATED ON
+THIS INFORMATION WAS LAST UPDATED ON:

-TAUNTON AND SOMERSET HOSPITAL - No issues
+TAUNTON AND SOMERSET HOSPITAL - some restrictions in place

-YEOVIL DISTRICT HOSPITAL - No issues
+YEOVIL DISTRICT HOSPITAL - no issues reported

-SOMERSET PARTNERSHIP - No issues
+SOMERSET PARTNERSHIP - no issues reported

-ROYAL UNITED HOSPITAL - No issues
+ROYAL UNITED HOSPITAL - no issues reported

-WESTON AREA NHS TRUST - No issues
+WESTON AREA NHS TRUST - no issues reported

-CARE HOMES & SCHOOLS (Via Public Health England) - No issues
+CARE HOMES & SCHOOLS (Via Public Health England) -